 I need a copy of my transcript.
 Can you send me one?

 form.
-The cost of a transcript is $10, and there are options for rush shipping
+The cost of an official transcript is $15, and there are options for rush shipping

 and other special delivery.